vidyaganjasri/MERN/HTML/crash_course_html.md

 ## 📌 What is HTML?

--HTML stands for HyperText Markup Language.
+- HTML stands for HyperText Markup Language.

--It is the standard language used to create and design web pages.
+- It is the standard language used to create and design web pages.

--HyperText: Links between web pages.
+- HyperText: Links between web pages.

--Markup Language: Tags that describe how content is displayed.
+- Markup Language: Tags that describe how content is displayed.

 📁 index.html
 Default file expected by most web servers.